tytydraco/yessleep/out/The_secret_in_my_parents_basement_is_why_I_shouldnt_exist.md

 I passed my mother, her hair growing white, her face crumbling, her entire body coming apart in front of me.

+I couldn't do anything but watch, my heart pounding in my chest.

+Maybe I made a mistake, I thought, hysterically.

+But putting him back, chaining this boy to our walls, killing him over and over again to keep our family intact...

+I couldn't do that to him again.

-All I could do was push further forward, keeping hold of the boy.
+All I could do was push further forward, keeping hold of him.

+I needed to get him out, away from my psycho family.

 Mom was flesh, her eyes wide, lips screaming.
 Then blood and bone.